mobgen/halo-ios/README.md

 At the moment the Halo SDK supports using several environments (Int, QA, Stage), so setting any of those (it's a Manager's property) will trigger the launch process, that will register the device for push notifications (if enabled) and a series of other configuration operations.

-Some more detailed information about the API can be found in the link provided in the next section.
+Some more detailed information about the available API can be found in the link provided in the next section.

 ## API documentation